sophiawang075/bimm143/Class 6: Write a Function Q6/Class 6-Write a Function Q6.md

-# Class 6: Write a Function Q6
+# Class 6: R functions and R packages from CRAN and BioConductor
 Sophia Wang A16838155

 ``` r